Beyond IID: data-driven decision-making in heterogeneous environments: Reduction for policy evaluation

 where for every measurable set $A$, $\hat{\mu}_\numS(A) := \frac{1}{\numS} \sum_{i=1}^\numS \mathbbm{1} \left \{ \envVr_{i,\numS} \in A \right \}$ for samples $\envVr_{i,\numS} \sim \mu_{i,\numS}$ and $\bar{\mu}_\numS = \frac{1}{\numS} \sum_{i=1}^\numS \mu_{i,\numS}$. \end{definition}

+\begin{definition}[Convexity] A distance $d$ on a set $S$ is convex if for any $x$ in $S$, $d(\cdot,x)$ is convex. \end{definition}

 The ETC property requires that the sequence of empirical distributions converges to the average of ground truth distributions for arbitrary triangular arrays.
-This assumption is actually satisfied by many common distances and, we show in \Cref{sec:apx_ETC} that this property is satisfied by the Kolmogorov and Wasserstein distances.
-Note however that the ETC property is not satisfied by the total variation distance (the empirical measure is not guaranteed to almost surely converge to the true measure for the total variation distance even for i.i.d. random variables).
-We obtain in \Cref{sec:beyondLip} regret guarantees under the total variation heterogeneity through \Cref{rem:dom}.
+This assumption is satisfied by many common distances and, we show in \Cref{sec:apx_ETC} that this property is satisfied by the Kolmogorov and Wasserstein distances.
+Convexity is also trivially satisfied by these two distances.

-In this section, we also assume that all the metrics we consider are convex as defined below. \begin{definition} A distance $d$ on a set $S$ is convex if for any $x$ in $S$, $d(\cdot,x)$ is convex. \end{definition} This property is satisfied by most common metrics.
-We now state our first main result. \begin{theorem}[Upper bound reduction] Let $\mathcal{I} = \left( \actSp, \envSp, \mesSp, d, g, \mathtt{ORACLE} \right)$ be a data-driven decision problem in a heterogeneous environment and let $\pi \in \Pi$ be a sample-size-agnostic policy.
+We now state our first main result. \begin{theorem}[Performance Evaluation through Upper Bound] Let $\mathcal{I} = \left( \actSp, \envSp, \mesSp, d, g \right)$ be a data-driven decision problem in a heterogeneous environment and let $\pi \in \Pi$ be a sample-size-agnostic policy.
 Assume that $g$ is bounded on $\actSp \times \envSp$ and that $d$ is a convex distance which satisfies the empirical triangular convergence property.
 Then

 \end{theorem}